parasyte/bmod/README.md

 $ cargo bmod-install --release --package test-plugin
 ```

 This will build (in release mode) the [`test-plugin`](./examples/test-plugin/src/main.rs) crate and attempt to install it to the default plugin directory.
-It also arranges for bakkesmod to load and enable the plugin, which will take effect when Rocket League is restarted.
+It also arranges for bakkesmod to load and enable the plugin.

 The test plugin only prints a short message to the F6 console when loaded, and another message when unloaded.